0xInfection/Awesome-WAF/CONTRIBUTING.md

 - The pull request and commit should have a useful title.
 - The body of your commit message should contain a link to the repository.

-Thank you for your suggestions!
+Thank you for your contributions!

-## Adding something to an Awesome List
+### Adding something to an Awesome List

 If you have something awesome to contribute to an awesome list, this is how you do it.